What is Hepatocellular Carcinoma?

 - Ablation procedure (Extreme heat or cold)

 - Chemotherapy, can be given before or after surgery

 - Immunotherapy or targeted therapies can be given as palliative care

 Hepatocellular Carcinoma Clinical Trials

 There are approximately 435 clinical trials for Hepatocellular Carcinoma that are currently patients in the United States right now.
 With such an extensive list, many of them could be beneficial for you.
-Our team of patient advocates, who are oncology nurses, and our artificial intelligence based clinical trial matching system will find the best option for you.
+Our team of patient relations coordinators, who are oncology nurses, and our artificial intelligence based clinical trial matching system will find the best option for you.

 With just a few clicks, you can see your clinical trial matches now.
 Click here to use our advanced clinical trial match tool.